liaochunyang/liaochunyang.github.io/_pages/cv.md

 Publications
 =====
 Preprints
-1. Learning from Non-Random Data in Hilbert Spaces: An Optimal Recovery Perspective.
-Submitted.
+1. Optimal Recovery from Inaccurate Data in Hilbert Spaces: Regularize, but what of the Parameter?, submitted  (with S.Foucart).
-(With S. Foucart, S. Shahrampour, and Y. Wang).
+2. Learning from Non-Random Data in Hilbert Spaces: An Optimal Recovery Perspective, submitted (with S. Foucart, S. Shahrampour, and Y. Wang).

 Teaching
 ======